freenode/web-7.0/README.md

   relative to the repository root: `static/img/cat.jpg`.
 - Templates that are rendered from nothing (e.g. to make the index page) are named whatever the config file says to name them.
-- FAQ indexes are named `faq/index/X`, where X is the name of the index in `config/faq.yml`.
+- KB indexes are named `kb/index/X`, where X is the name of the index in `config/kb.yml`.

 cms7 can generate a relative URL to anything with a name from any page.
 This should always be preferred over manually writing links.
 To generate a relative